neeraj542/neeraj542/README.md

 <!--changes starting from here -->
 # 💫 About Me:
-👨‍💻 I am a passionate full-stack developer and DevOps Enthusiastic📍
+👨‍💻 I am a passionate software engineer, who loves to build scalable and user-centric solutions📍

 📫 How to reach me **[mneeraj2133@gmail.com](mailto:mneeraj2133@gmail.com)**